NCAR/climate-primer-water/doc/ch5_attribution.rst

-    In this pop-out, we will examine how a number of forcings (both natural and anthropogenic) have influenced the energy balance between the Earth and Sun from 1880 to 2014, determining if each forcing has had a warming effect (in which case the forcing goes above the zero change line) or a cooling effect (in which case the forcing goes below the zero change line).
+    In this pop-out, we will examine how a number of forcings (both natural and anthropogenic) have influenced the energy balance between the Earth and Sun from 1880 to 2014, determining whether each forcing has had a warming effect (in which case the forcing goes above the zero change line) or a cooling effect (in which case the forcing goes below the zero change line).